SHOCKWAVE07/mcp-anthropic/README.md

-# MCP Chat
+# MCP Chat - Google Gemini Edition

-MCP Chat is a command-line interface application that enables interactive chat capabilities with AI models through the Anthropic API.
+MCP Chat is a command-line interface (CLI) application that enables interactive chat with AI models through the Google Gemini API using the Google Generative AI SDK.
 The application supports document retrieval, command-based prompts, and extensible tool integrations via the MCP (Model Control Protocol) architecture.
+This project is adapted from the original Claude implementation to use Google Gemini for free access to generative AI.

 ## Prerequisites

 - Python 3.9+
-- Anthropic API Key
+- Gemini API Key

 ## Setup